 - New local, regional and global job market realities: Imperatives for repositioning and options before J&K.

-- New challenges and opportunities in school education sector in J&K: Possible scenarios and options.
+- New challenges and opportunities in school and higher education sector in J&K due to Covid19 crisis.

-- Environmental dimensions of Covid-19 in J&K: How to minimize J&K’s vulnerability tofuture pandemics.
+- Environmental dimensions of Covid-19 in J&K: Minimizing J&K’s vulnerability to future pandemics.

 HOW WOULD THE RESEARCH WORK BENEFIT THE POTENTIAL RESEARCHERS?